rraymond67/WePay/README.md

 - _Pop up Alert to let user know the new item has been succesfully posted,_
 - _Limited amounts of bids.
 You can only bid 3 times on the same perticulat item._
+- _Pop up alert when item has been deleted and edited_
+- _Pop up alert when the user place a bid_